-Measure and track the Market community, including PDA, PDA Council, Visitors, and Market vendors, by race, ethnicity, gender, disability, sexual orientation, country of origin, and more.
-In particular, the PDA should set targets to match or exceed the share of BIPOC population in Seattle.
+Measure and track the Market community, including PDA Council and staff, visitors, and Market vendors, by race, ethnicity, gender, disability, sexual orientation, country of origin, and more.
+In particular, we should set targets to match or exceed the share of BIPOC population in Seattle.

 Evaluate current practices and set targets for engaging and partnering with BIPOC organizations.
-The PDA should also define the level of engagement to ensure meaningful and reciprocal relationships.
+We should also define the level of engagement to ensure meaningful and reciprocal relationships.